Aerial shot showing neat beds and a glasshouse in Holkham Walled Garden

 Upcoming events in the Walled Garden

-Whether it’s learning from our landscape gardeners, taking in a talk and tour, or painting among the plants, we plan plenty of special events in our beautiful garden space.
-Take a look at what’s coming up…
+Whether it’s learning from our talented landscape gardeners, taking in a talk and tour, or painting among the plants, we plan plenty of special events in our beautiful garden space.
+Take a look at what’s coming up within the garden’s walls…

 View all eventsView all events